TheOnlyAl/arquillian-junit5-container-testresultfix/README.md

 When using Junit5 tests which run inside Arquillian there is a problem where an internal ``Instance<TestResult>`` is not set correctly in the ``After`` phase of a test.

 This, for example, leads to problems with extensions like [arquillian-extension-persistence](https://github.com/arquillian/arquillian-extension-persistence/).
-In this specific case a transaction is always rolled back since the ``Instance<TestResult>`` is not correctly set and the transaction is always rolled back.
+In this specific case a transaction is always rolled back since the ``Instance<TestResult>`` is not correctly set.

 ## How to use